 Pyrgos is often overlooked by tourists and not many people actually make it there so it has a much more relaxed vibe than the northern part of the island.
 The village looks super picturesque and you can find some of the most amazing Santorini Instagram spots there!

 Situated on the summit of Mount Profitis Ilias, the Monastery of Profitis Ilias is one of the oldest churches on the island.
 It’s roughly 3 km (1.8 miles) away from the village of Pyrgos and since it’s located on the highest point of the island, it offers a breathtaking view of Santorini.

-The monastery itself is really beautiful as well, it has a bell tower and it surrounded by four other churches and chapels.
-You have many photo options there, you can take a picture with the monastery, with the view, or just with the exterior stone walls and flowers around the monastery, like I did.
+The monastery itself is really beautiful as well, it has a bell tower and it is surrounded by four other churches and chapels.
+You have many photo options there, you can take a picture with the monastery, with the view, or just with the exterior stone walls and flowers around the monastery like I did.

 Location on Google Maps: Monastery of Profitis Ilias

 Saint George Church is one of the most beautiful churches in Pyrgos.
 It takes a bit of an uphill walk to reach it from the parking lot but it’s absolutely worth it!
 It’s located close to Pyrgos Castle so it makes sense to visit both places at the same time.